internetarchive/dweb-mirror/USING.md

 Whichever of these works it should bring you to your personal start page.

-[issue#133](https://github.com/internetarchive/dweb-mirror/issues/133) At the moment it goes to Archive main page, will setup forwarding from http://box.net:4244 etc to /local

 If you have used the Internet Archive then the interface will be familiar, but there are a few differences to support offline use.